Data Management on Google Cloud Platform: a Brand New Course Now Available

 |Elastic Load Balancing|

-Google Compute Engine offers wide range of computation capacity for above described services.
-Apart from wide pool of instance types, Google Compute Engine offers performance tuned instances for different types of workloads i.e., High CPU instance types for CPU intensive applications, High Memory instance types for memory intensive applications etc.
+Google Compute Engine offers a wide range of computation capacity for above-described services.
+Apart from the wide pool of instance types, Google Compute Engine offers performance tuned instances for different types of workloads i.e., High CPU instance types for CPU intensive applications, High Memory instance types for memory intensive applications, etc.

 To conclude, Google Cloud Platform is an enormous platform used, possibly, by most people currently living on our planet (and a handful in space).
 Enterprises, SMBs or Start-ups can leverage multiple Google Cloud Platform’s offerings, while individuals use many of the very Google solutions in their daily lives.